Accountability at UN Women

 United Nations Office of Internal Oversight Services

-The United Nations Ethics Office provides an independent, confidential, impartial, and professional resource for all UN Women staff and personnel.
-The Ethics Office promotes an ethical organizational culture based on shared values of integrity, accountability, transparency, and respect.
-The Ethics Office assists the UN Women Executive Director in ensuring that all personnel perform their functions consistent with the highest standards of integrity, as required by the United Nations Charter.
-The Ethics Office provides a secure, confidential environment, where personnel can feel free to consult on ethical issues and seek protection against retaliation for reporting misconduct.
+The UN Women Ethics Advisor is an independent, confidential, impartial, and professional resource for all UN Women staff and personnel.
+The Ethics Advisor promotes an ethical organizational culture based on shared values of integrity, accountability, transparency, and respect.
+The Ethics Advisor assists the UN Women Executive Director in ensuring that all personnel perform their functions consistent with the highest standards of integrity, as required by the United Nations Charter.
+The Ethics Advisor provides a secure, confidential environment, where personnel can feel free to consult on ethical issues and seek protection against retaliation for reporting misconduct or cooperating with duly authorized audits or investigations.

 Advisory Committee on Oversight